-OSHA and ANSI have a set of standards regarding safety signs used to alert workers of hazardous situations and give information in regard to safety.
+OSHA has long referenced the ANSI Z535 series as the compliance standard for signs in the workplace.
+Safety signs used to alert workers of hazardous situations and communicate any important information.
 A facility will need pipe markers, safety signs to mark hazards, first aid signs, fire equipment signs, and more.
-OSHA/ANSI standards have developed standards regarding color of the signs, format of a sign, and the text that will need to be included in the sign.
+As the standard organization, ANSI has developed criteria regarding the color, format, and text of a signs.

 According to the ANSI Z535 standard, a sign should consist of a combination of the following four elements:

 - Safety alert symbol: This symbol should be used when personal risk is present only, not when there is risk of property or equipment damage.

 - Signal word: A singular word printed at the top of signs and is meant to communicate quickly the gist of the sign.
 Signal words include DANGER, WARNING, CAUTION, NOTICE, and SAFETY.